-Travel demand management: The TDM measures included in the recommended year 2035 regional transportation plan include measures intended to reduce personal and vehicular travel or to shift such travel to alternative times and routes, allowing for more efficient use of the existing capacity of the transportation system.
-Seven categories of TDM measures were recommended in the year 2035 plan: high-occupancy vehicle preferential treatment, park-ride lots, transit pricing, personal vehicle pricing, TDM promotion, transit information and marketing, and detailed site-specific neighborhood and major activity center land use plans.
+• Travel demand management: The TDM measures recommended in the plan included measures intended to reduce personal and vehicular travel or to shift such travel to alternative times and routes, allowing for more efficient use of the existing capacity of the transportation system.
+Seven categories of TDM measures were recommended in the plan: high-occupancy vehicle preferential treatment, park-ride lots, transit pricing, personal vehicle pricing, TDM promotion, transit information and marketing, and detailed site-specific neighborhood and major activity center land use plans.

 Implementation has included expansion of park-ride lots, transit system internet trip planners, and automatic bus location systems, and development of site specific transit-oriented development neighborhood plans for the nine potential KRM commuter rail station areas.